wp-plugins/nextgen-facebook/readme.txt

 = 6.15.0 =

 Added a new 'Number of Hashtags to Include' option to include tag names in the Open Graph / Rich Pin description, tweet text, and social captions.
 Updated the Custom Settings Validation Tools tab to show buttons instead of links.
 Several internal code changes/improvements/updates.

-= 6.14.0 =

-New sharing button for ManageWP.org, added 'Pin Button Image' option for Pinterest, added check for bad values returned by wp_get_attachment_metadata(), added nonce validation for settings page action buttons, moved 'the_excerpt' filter to 'get_the_excerpt'.